jitsi/lib-jitsi-meet/doc/API.md

 *  ```JitsiMeetJS.init(options)``` - this method initialized Jitsi Meet API.
 The ```options``` parameter is JS object with the following properties:
     - `useIPv6` - boolean property
-    - `disableDesktopSharing` - Boolean.
-When set to true disables desktop sharing on all browsers.
     - `desktopSharingChromeExtId` - The ID of the jidesha extension for Chrome.
 Example: 'mbocklcggfhnbahlnepmldehdhpjfcjp'
     - `desktopSharingChromeDisabled` - Boolean.
 Whether desktop sharing should be disabled on Chrome.
 Example: false.
     - `desktopSharingChromeSources` - Array of strings with the media sources to use when using screen sharing with the Chrome extension.
 Example: ['screen', 'window']